Published in WellBeing Magazine No 68 June 1997

 Great physicians of the past like Hippocrates and Paracelsus said that we must understand and follow the will of nature and not attempt to control it.
 If it is the will of nature to reduce the loss of CO2 by constricting the airways and correction of the CO2 levels leads to an elimination of symptoms, we are doing one of the most effective things in natural healing – eliminating the cause of a condition.
 Anyone with experience in natural healing will tell you that causes of disease are often many and this case is no exception.
 However. normalising breathing helps us to break many of the vicious cycles that perpetuate disease processes in the body.

 The validity of Dr Buteyko’s observations and theories on the presence of defensive reactions against the loss of CO2 is supported by the rapid relief of symptoms seen when we breathe in such a way that CO2 levels increase.
-Learning to control symptoms with breathing is always best done with an experienced Buteyko practitioner.
+Learning to control symptoms with breathing is always best done with an experienced Buteyko instructor.

 Research done by Dr Buteyko in the 1960s showed that the levels of CO2 could be tested very accurately and easily by measuring the length of time that subjects could hold their breath. without forcing or straining. after a relaxed or normal expiration.
 He found that if CO2 levels were normal, the person could hold their breath for forty seconds..
 He considered optimal levels of CO2 to be 6.5 per cent of alveolar air and this correlated to a breath-holding period after expiration of sixty seconds.
 Many asthmatics cannot hold their breath for longer than ten seconds and even people without overt respiratory disease may only be able to hold it for ten seconds be- fore gasping for air.
 Training ventilation response to CO2 with breathing exercises will increase the time that the breath can be held.